rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![Setting the Agent Gold Image to the current version]({% asset_path 2018-05-31-intro-to-agent-gold/set-current.png %})

-You can see an overview of your Agent Gold images through the Agent Gold
+You can see an overview of your Agent Gold Images through the Agent Gold
-dashboard:
+Dashboard:

 ![The Agent Gold dashboard]({% asset_path 2018-05-31-intro-to-agent-gold/picture5.png %})

 Next, install an agent by using the Agent Gold image.
-From the **Agent Gold Image screen**, select **Add Hosts**:
+On the **Agent Gold Image** screen, click the **Add Hosts** button:

 ![The **Add Hosts** button]({% asset_path 2018-05-31-intro-to-agent-gold/picture6.png %})